 The instructional staff at DHS continues to be trained on the use of technology within the classroom.
 This training has been educating teachers on how they could incorporate websites, music, and videos into instruction as well as utilize Illuminate and Smart Board technology.
-More recently, our staff has received training in the use of TEAMS and CANVAS for both cohort collaboration and classroom integration.
+More recently, our staff has received training in the use of TEAMS for both cohort collaboration and classroom integration.

 Teachers at DHS have access to a variety of technological devices for use within the classroom.

 Available to the staff are document cameras, Promethean, LCD projectors, televisions, DVD players and overhead projectors.
 All classrooms are equipped with overhead screens.
 Every classroom in the math, English, and science department is equipped with a Smartboard, and this technology is moving to other core departments as well.
-For the 2020-2021 academic school year, all Delano High teachers are equipped with wireless devices to allow them to provide students the best possible distant learning experience.
+All of our Math and ERWC teachers are equipped with wireless devices to allow them to circulate the classroom during instruction.
 All ELA, math, science, and many other teachers have been provided with a laptop cart.
-Additionally, last year, DHS has installed a projector and sound system in the gymnasium.
+Additionally, this year, DHS has installed a projector and sound system in the gymnasium.

 DHS offers a variety of class levels from English Language Development (ELD--Emerging and Expanding), High School level (Gen), College Preparatory (CP), College Preparatory Sheltered (CP-S), Honors (HNRS) to Advanced Placement (AP) to college courses (Dual Enrollment).
-Currently, DHS has more Dual Enrollment classes than most other school in Kern County.
+Currently, DHS has more Dual Enrollment classes than any other school in Kern County.
 While the Dual Enrollment Program aims at supporting students in earning post-secondary credit, another intent of the program is to close the achievement gap for all students by increasing student performance in all state and federal assessments, as well as to ensure students are college and career ready.
-It is also an honor to mention that in 2019, Delano High School had the first dual graduate student in the District.
-The student graduated simultaneously with an Associate of Arts degree from Bakersfield College and a high school diploma from DHS.
+It is also an honor to mention that Delano High School has the first dual graduate student in the District.
+In 2018-2019, a DHS student graduated simultaneously with an Associate of Arts degree from Bakersfield College and a high school diploma from DHS.
 This groundbreaking achievement has motivated Delano High School to commit to increasing this number in the upcoming years